DnaMonkau/Theta_Gamma_Clustering/README.md

 # Theta_Gamma_Clustering
 This repository contains three ways to analyse theta-gamma coupling.

-First, I reccomend an attempt on the cross frequency coupling analysis to get a rough idea of what to expect from the data.
+First, I reccomend an attempt on the cross frequency coupling analysis  by  Mark and Kramer (https://mark-kramer.github.io/Case-Studies-Python/07.html) to get a rough idea of what to expect from the data.

 After which please refer to Lu Zang's github repository (https://github.com/elifesciences-publications/IndividualThetaCluster) for the necessary orginal filed to generate the FPP and community cluster amount, a duplicate file of the exact files (including adjustments) I used has been added in this repository under 'IndividualThetaCluster'.